 Currently, he is working, among other things, on the series "Rancho isleño", with the support of the National Fund for the Arts of Argentina.

 Photo: Marindia House in Uruguay designed by MASA Arquitectos

 Ieva Saudargaitė Douaihi is an architectural photographer and visual artist who grew up between Lithuania, Lebanon and the United Arab Emirates and studied architecture at the Lebanese American University and Ecole Speciale d’Architecture.

 To date, she has worked with over 70 architectural + design practices and specialised magazines.
 Whether landscape, building or object, she uses an architectural approach to portray the context, as well as the spatial, historical or political relationships within, always keeping in mind the human scale and the greater stories that need to be told.
 Her photographic work on the city of Beirut has recently been published in book format, Beirut: Naked City.

-Ieva Saudargaitė Douaihi is one of the invited Jurors of LOOP Design Awards 2021
+Ieva Saudargaitė Douaihi was one of the invited Jurors of LOOP Design Awards 2021

 Photo: Sheikh Nahyan Center for Arabic Studies - Fouad Samara Architects